mikecapsio/texturefast-docs/docs/vs/meshy-ai.md

 # TextureFast vs Meshy.ai

-TextureFast and Meshy.ai are useful at different stages of a 3D workflow.
+TextureFast is a privacy-first AI text-to-texture tool for existing, UV-unwrapped models.
+Meshy.ai generates complete 3D assets.
+They are useful at different stages of a 3D workflow.

 ## Short answer

+TextureFast is the better fit when you already control the topology and UV layout and need a private, prompt-driven full available PBR texture set.
 Meshy.ai generates complete 3D assets from text or images, including geometry and appearance.
-TextureFast focuses on texturing an existing UV-unwrapped model whose topology and UV layout you already control.

 Use Meshy to bootstrap a concept mesh.
 Use TextureFast when the mesh exists and you need a new, consistent, or higher-quality material direction.